kai-chu/kai-chu.github.io/_posts/2019-10-17-concepts-before-starting-to-use-reactjs.markdown

 Not surprised that React will use similar idea.
 We can consider ReactJS as a system and a component as a function.

-From (reactjs offical website)[https://reactjs.org/tutorial/tutorial.html#what-is-react], a component takes in parameters, called props (short for “properties”), and returns a hierarchy of views to display via the render method.
+From [reactjs offical website](https://reactjs.org/tutorial/tutorial.html#what-is-react), a component takes in parameters, called props (short for “properties”), and returns a hierarchy of views to display via the render method.
 The function is something similar as following.
 ```
 Component A {
     render(props) {